 This chapter is a continued part of Chapter 6| Kamakura Period History (1192 – 1333).
 Please read chapter 6 before reading this section.
-Some of the information here may overlaps with chapter 6 since this is the continued part.
+Some of the information here may overlaps with Chapter 6 since this is the continued part.

-The circle above indicates the time we discuss in this section
+The red circle above indicates the time we discuss in this section

-6| Kamakura Period History (1192 – 1333) described there were two major samurai groups, the Genji (源氏) and the Heishi (平氏) at the end of the Heian period.
-The head of the Genji was Minamoto-no-Yoshitomo (源義朝) and the head of the Heishi (or Heike) was Taira-no-Kiyomori (平清盛).
+Chapter 6| Kamakura Period History described there were two major samurai groups, the Genji (源氏) and the Heishi (平氏) at the end of the Heian period.
+The head of the Genji was Minamoto no Yoshitomo (源義朝), and the head of the Heishi (or Heike) was Taira no Kiyomori (平清盛).
 They were childhood friends.
-When they became an adult, because of the political situation, they were enemies.
-After their several power struggle, the Genji side lost, and Taira-no-Kiyomori became very powerful.
-He favored his men and gave high positions, and his daughter marries the emperor.
+Yet, because of the political situation and circumstances, they became enemies by the time they grew up to be adulthood.
+After their several power struggles, the Genji side lost, and Taira-no-Kiyomori became very powerful.
+He favored his men and gave high positions to them, and had his daughter married to the emperor.
 As a result, Kiyomori’s power went even beyond the emperor.
-This is the time it was said that “if you are not a part of the Heishi family, you are not a human being”.
-The situation like this created too many opponents.
-Eventually, suppressed Genji and other samurai groups gathered and raised an army, fought against the Heishi, and defeated them.
+This was the time people would say, “if you are not a part of the Heishi family, you are not a human being.”
+A situation like this created too many opponents against him.
+Eventually, the suppressed Genji and other samurai groups gathered and raised an army, fought against the Heishi, and defeated them.

-Yoritomo grew to be a young man in Izu island, eventually, he met Hojo Masako (北条政子).
-She was a daughter of Hojo Tokimasa (北条時政), he was a local government official.
+Yoritomo grew to be a young man in Izu island and eventually met Hojo Masako (北条政子) there.
+She was a daughter of Hojo Tokimasa (北条時政) who was a local government official.
 While Tokimasa was on a business trip to Kyoto, Yoritomo and Masako had a baby.
-Tokimasa was afraid if the Heike finds out about his daughter and Yoritomo, the Hojo family may get into trouble.
-So, he planned Masako to marry somebody else.
-But she escaped a night before the wedding day eloped with Yoritomo.
-This story was written in the famous Japanese history book called “Azuma Kagami: 吾妻鏡” and a few other books, and also TV shows depict the story this way.
-However, some say this story may not be exactly how it happened.
+Tokimasa was afraid that if the Heishi found out about his daughter and Yoritomo, the Hojo family would get into trouble.
+So, he planned to have Masako marry somebody else.
+But she eloped with Yoritomo the night before the wedding.
+This story was written in the famous Japanese history book called “Azuma Kagami: 吾妻鏡” and in a few other books.
+However, some say the story may not be exactly how it happened.

 Tsurugaoka Hachiman-gu in Kamakura Author: Urashimataro From Wikipedia Photo is public domain

 Chinese knew about the wealth of O-Shu Fujiwara.
-Later, Marco Polo heard about the small wealthy country further into the East.
-He mentioned this small wealthy island in his book, “The travels of Marco Polo”.
-In this book, he wrote, “all the houses are made of gold”.
-This is O-Shu Fujiwara.
+Later, Marco Polo heard about the wealthy small country further into the East.
+He mentioned this wealthy small island in his book, “The travels of Marco Polo.”
+In this book, he wrote, “All the houses are made of gold”, this described O-shu Fujiwara.
 Of course, all the houses were not made of gold.